Technical

 PWERMNear-term exit scenarios visibleProbability-weighted outcomesRare pre-revenue; later stage

-The Backsolve Method (OPM Backsolve)
+What Is the Backsolve Method (OPM Backsolve) for Pre-Revenue Startups?

 The cost approach has a clear ceiling: it captures what has been spent, not what the company might become.
 As soon as a startup raises a priced round, the backsolve supersedes the cost approach, because the market has now spoken.
 For more on how the earliest-stage companies are valued, see our guide to 409A valuation for seed and pre-seed startups.